vincentbernat/rfc5077/README.md

 Dependencies
 ------------

-To compile these you will need a few dependancies that are the nss, openssl, gnutls, libpcap, libev and nspr headers and libraries:
+To compile these you will need a few dependencies that are the nss, openssl, gnutls, libpcap, libev and nspr headers and libraries:

 On Fedora the dependencies are: